samuelandersoncodes/save-food/README.md

 Testing was performed on the footer links by clicking the font awesome icons and ensuring that the instagram icon opened instagram in a new tab, the facebook icon opened facebook in a new tab and the twitter icon opened twitter in a new tab and the youtube icon opened youtube in a new tab.
 These behaved as expected.

+## Negative Testing

+Tests were performed on posts and comments to ensure that:

+1. A user cannot edit and or delete a post that does not belong to him or her
+2. Forms cannot be submitted when required fields are empty

 ## Deployment

 ### Version Control